meg768/mqtt-dispatch/README.md

 		console.log('Connected to MQTT broker.');
 	});

-	// Subscribe to the topics you want client.subscribe('homey/devices/#')
+	// Subscribe to the topics you want, just as you would using MQTT.js client.subscribe('homey/devices/#');

 	// Perform specific tasks on each topic client.on('homey/devices/:device/onoff', (message, args) => {